-A couple months before our trip Shane and I were sitting in his best friend’s speakeasy style bar, Two-truths, talking about how excited we were to finally see elephants!
+A couple months before our Thailand trip Shane and I were sitting at our favorite bar talking about how excited we were to finally see elephants!
 I couldn’t believe I was going to see these beautiful 9 foot tall, 4-ton creatures up close and personal.
 Elephants have been among my favorite animals since I was little.
-I love the Ivory Ella shop and I have an elephant beanie baby sitting on the dash of my Nissan!
+I love the Ivory Ella shop and I have an elephant beanie baby sitting on the dash of my Nissan Rogue!

 So many people are uneducated of what actually goes on at these types of elephant parks.
 That is why it is important to do your research when choosing a reputable elephant sanctuary in Thailand.